enesyugan/PIER-CodeSwitching-Evaluation/README.md

 error = pier(reference, hypothesis, scd_language="cmn")

 ```
+This example was taken from [Paper 2: "SEAME:a mandarin-english code-switching speech corpus in south-east asia."](https://www.isca-archive.org/interspeech_2010/lyu10_interspeech.pdf).

 ## Citations

 If you use this project in your work, please cite it as follows: